Lavender Haze: Music

 "Lavender Haze" incorporates four on the floor beats, a thumping bassline generated with a synth bass, and downtempo rhythms.
-Swift's vocals are layered and sung in her breathy upper vocal register against swirling modular synthesizers and background vocals from Kravitz, Dew, and Antonoff.
+Swift's vocals are layered and sung in her breathy upper vocal register against swirling modular synthesizers, with background vocals from Kravitz, Dew, and Antonoff.
 In the refrain, she sings in her falsetto range.

-Critics categorized "Lavender Haze" into pop fusion genres such as synth-pop, electropop, dream pop, and disco-pop; some reviews described it as ambient house and "slow disco".
-The track displays influences of rhythmic styles like R&B and hip-hop.
-The bassline is the Reese bass, characterized by a very low bass patch, that evokes dance and club styles such as techno, UK garage, and jungle.
+Critics categorized "Lavender Haze" into pop fusion genres such as synth-pop, electropop, dream pop, and disco-pop.
+Some reviews described it as ambient house and "slow disco".
+The track displays influences of rhythmic styles, like R&B and hip-hop.
+(Note: R&B is cited by Variety and Rolling Stone, while hip-hop is cited by Vanity Fair and Entertainment Weekly) The bassline is the Reese bass, characterized by a very low bass patch, that evokes dance and club styles such as techno, UK garage, and jungle.

 The production elements led to critics deeming the sound dark, "subterranean", dreamy, sultry, and sensual.
 Some reviewers likened the production styles to those on Swift's 2017 album Reputation.
-There were comparisons to the music by other artists: Grace Bryon from Paste thought its "bubbling electropop" production was a borderline imitation of Lorde and Lana Del Rey, Ann Powers of NPR compared the layered vocals and synth drums to Whitney Houston, and Neil McCormick of The Daily Telegraph said the falsetto "funkiness" evokes Prince.
+There were comparisons to the music by other artists: Grace Bryon from Paste thought its "bubbling electropop" production is reminiscent of the works by Lorde and Lana Del Rey, Ann Powers of NPR compared the layered vocals and synth drums to the music of Whitney Houston, and Neil McCormick of The Daily Telegraph said the falsetto "funkiness" evokes Prince.